souvik-ghosh/react-native-default-menu/README.md

 onPopupEvent = (eventName, index) => {
   // on IOS it returns the option name as first argument
   // on Android it returns 'itemSelected' or 'dismissed' as first argument
   // the second argument is the index of the selected option.
-If cancelled it returns undefined as index console.log('index', index);
+If cancelled, it returns undefined as index console.log('index', index);
   let optionName;
   if (index >= 0) optionName = options[index]; // get option name from 'options' array